feddieminas/project_om/README.md

 - As a user :
   - I want to see the hero's route in life and personality, have a clear image of the hero and get in touch if so, at a business and/or social level
   - On the about me section
-    - I want to see typography and semantic on few words, to capture briefly the hero's personal profile
+    - I want to see typography and semantic in few words, to capture briefly the hero's personal profile
-    - I would like to see her social network there (apart from the contact section), to achieve instantly a speed of reaching that person on a shared platform

 A mockup frame of the website, one could find it at the attached pdf file at the directory mockup_frame.